borisu/bricks/README.md

 }
 ```

-In general if queue is not supplied to plugin, it will invoke callback directly from one of the implementation threads which basically means unpredicatble threading model and not what was intended.

 ### Plugins

 The example of using kafka plugin to publish topic should be self explicable.
 Paty attention to following important points:-

-- It does not use selector because the plugin does not supply any delivery feedback.
-Indeed rdkafka which was used to implement the plugin has umerous callbacks including delivery confirmation, but at this time it is not implemented and also plugin design is built around minimal common denomiator of capabilities between different engines.
-For example in ZeroMq getting delivery feedback is not trivial so it cannot be mandatory for implementation.
-- All specific implementation details are encapulated in xtree object.
-Each plugin should document the format of xtree it expects to receive.
-- After plugin is created it should be minimally usable without speicifc xtree parameters.

 ```
 brick_uptr<xtree_t> publisher_xt(